EmanuelBorror/SWC_NeuronSeparator/README.md

         # input_file = 'path_to_swc'  # replace with your SWC file path
         # output_path = 'path_to_desired_location'  # replace with your desired output directory
         main(input_file, output_path)
+# To Use Functions Within Script
+To run individual functions from nrn_sep, import the script into the folder you are working in.
+Use call to the function you want to use in the following format:
+"nrn_sep.redef_idx(data)"
+if you import nrn_sep as ns, use "ns.redef_idx(data)"
+Read Function Description, Parameters, and return of each function before use.
+These are located in function definitions with nrn_sep.py